SomeWeekendReading/someweekendreading.github.io/_posts/2021-05-06-good-news-on-covid-variants.md

   using classic SARS-CoV-2, the South African variant (B.1.351) and the Brazilian variant (P.1).
 Response was good in all cases: 12x - 35x higher, if I'm reading their figure right.
-- The statistics were nice and straightforward: geometric mean titer on log-tansformed titers, with a 95% CI calcluated from a $t$-distribution.
-Significance was from a Wilcoxon matched-pairs signed rank test.
+- The statistics were nice and straightforward: geometric mean titer on log-tansformed titers, with a 95% CI calcluated from a $t$-distribution and significance from a Wilcoxon matched-pairs signed rank test.
 - The side effects were comparable to the previous doses.